DavidSouther/software_craftsmanship/03_objects/02_rugs/01_python.md

 Rug 2 costs $46.25
 ```

+This is our first class!
+I think it's time to make a commit!

 Let's go through this code and look at the new things we haven't used yet.
 First
 we have `class SquareRug():`.
 Just like a variable or a function, a class has an
 **identifier**, this one is `SquareRug`.
 Like variables and functions, the